Australian pub

-An Australian pub or hotel is a public house or pub for short, in Australia, and is an establishment licensed to serve alcoholic drinks for consumption on the premises.
+An Australian pub or hotel is a public house in Australia, an establishment licensed to serve alcoholic drinks for consumption on the premises.
 They may also provide other services, such as entertainment, meals and basic accommodation.

 History

 Origin

 The Australian pub is a direct descendant of the British and Irish pub.
 The production and consumption of alcoholic drinks has long played a key role in Western commerce and social activity, and this is reflected in the importance of pubs in the British colonisation of Australia after 1788.
 However, in the 19th century the local version evolved a number of distinctive features that set it apart from the classic British or urban Irish pub.

 In many cases, pubs were the first structures built in newly colonised areas, especially on the goldfields, and new towns often grew up around them.
 Pubs typically served multiple functions, simultaneously serving as hostelry, post office, restaurant, meeting place and sometimes even general store.